zmarffy/apt-repo/README.md

 1. Run `apt-repo setup`.
 Usage is as follows.

     ```text
-    usage: apt-repo [-h] [-n NAME] [-l BASE_LOCATION] setup [-h] [--splash SPLASH] config
+    usage: apt-repo [-h] [-n NAME] setup [-h] config
     ```

     You may select a name for your repo or leave it blank for the default, "repo".
 This is what allows you to serve multiple repos on one server.
-You may also add an HTML splash page if you'd like.
-A JSON or YAML config file is the only required parameter, though.
+A JSON or YAML config file is the only required parameter.
 Here is an example of one.

-    ```json
-    {
-        "origin": "Zeke's APT repo",
-        "label": "zeke-repo",
-        "codename": "focal",
-        "arch": [
-            "amd64"
-        ],
-        "components": [
-            "main"
-        ],
+    ```yaml
+    ---
+    name: zekerepo
+    origin: Zeke's APT repo
+    label: zeke-repo
+    codename: focal
+    arch:
+      - amd64
+      - i386
+    components:
+      - main
-        "description": "Zeke's APT repo of random stuff he makes",
+    description: Zeke's APT repo of random stuff he makes
-        "host": "local"
-    }
+    host: local
+    splash: .files/splash.html
+    ssl:
+      key: .files/host.key
+      cert: .files/host.crt
+    port: 443
     ```

+    Splash will set an HTML splash page for the repo. `ssl` is not a required key, but if provided, makes the repository use HTTPS.
+Duh.
 You can set a repo password with the key `repo_password`.
-This will enable baic authentication for the repo.
+This will enable basic authentication for the repo.
 The username is "repo".

+    Any key that requires a file location is the location relative to where you are running `apt-repo` from.

-    Using "`github`" or "`github-private`" as "`host`" will create a repo on GitHub to host your APT repo in.
+    Using "`github`" or "`github-private`" as `host` will create a repo on GitHub to host your APT repo in.
 Yes, this is weird.
 Yes, it works.

     **Note:** Do not specify "`all`" as an architecture here, even if you have packages that fit all architectures.

 2. Add some DEB files to the repo.

     ```text
-    apt-repo [-h] [-n NAME] [-l BASE_LOCATION] add_packages [-h] [-d] deb_files [deb_files ...]
+    apt-repo [-h] [-n NAME] add_packages [-h] [-d] deb_files [deb_files ...]
     ```

     **Note:** You can specify DEB files with just their filenames, or like "`[location]:[component]`"; for example: "`mydeb_1.0.0-1_all.deb:main`".
 Architecture will be determined automatically (by reading packages' actual architecture fields; not by assuming from their names).